 MY FAMILY’S GEMISTA: WINTER VERSION

 The addition of raisins and pine nuts gives another fabulous variation.
-This combo comes from the Greek cooks of Constantinople and the Asia Minor and it is so delicious that travels you to exotic places through all those spices and sweet-nutty flavor.
-I usually combine it with ground meat and I call it the winter version.
+This combo comes from the Greek cooks of Constantinople and Asia Minor and it is so delicious that travels you to exotic places through all those spices and sweet-nutty flavor.
+I usually combine it with ground meat (lamb is by far the best choice) and I call it the winter version.
 It is the absolute comfort food.
 So good for the long, cold winter days along with a rich cabbage salad.
 Patience, guys!
 Coming soon this winter!

 WHY EAT THOSE STUFFED VEGGIES?